Davidson-Library/Omeka-S/Omeka_S_Main_Overview.md

 <!-- no toc -->
 ## Davidson Context
 <!-- no toc -->
-This page is intended to give guidance on migrating static HTML sites or WordPress sites to an Omeka S site.
+This page was started with a migration project in mind.
+It intended to give guidance on migrating static HTML sites or WordPress sites to an Omeka S site.
 Many of the examples are from the ASCC Encyclopedia Migration Project.
+It has slowly developed into the main Omeka S documentation for the Davidson College Library.

 ## Overview of Process